Skip to main content

 The journey of a peptide from a laboratory concept to an approved medical treatment is a long and deliberate one.
 It begins with extensive preclinical research, where scientists study the molecule’s behavior in laboratory and animal models.

 This initial phase is designed to gather foundational data on how the peptide works and to identify any potential safety concerns before human testing can even be considered.
-Only after a compound has demonstrated a promising safety profile in these preclinical studies can its sponsor ∞ typically a pharmaceutical company or research institution ∞ submit an (IND) application to the FDA.
+Only after a compound has demonstrated a promising safety profile in these preclinical studies can its sponsor ∞ typically a pharmaceutical company or research institution ∞ submit an Investigational New Drug (IND) application to the FDA.

 This application is a comprehensive dossier of all the scientific evidence gathered to date, and its approval is the critical gateway to beginning clinical trials in humans.
 The entire process is designed to be systematic and cautious, prioritizing your safety at every step.